Table of Contents

 Based on: Herold.
 G und Mitarbeiter, Innere Medizin, 2014

-Important note for clinical practice: The dipstick only detects a macroalbuminuria of > 200 mg/l.
-For more specific issues (e.g., when suspecting Bence-Jones proteins or a microalbuminuria), more specific quick tests or electrophoretic analyses are required.
+Important note for the clinical practice: The dipstick only detects macroalbuminuria of > 200 mg/L. For more specific issues (e.g., when suspecting Bence-Jones proteins or microalbuminuria), more specific quick tests or electrophoretic analyses are required.

 Glucosuria: An adult person excretes not more than 60 mg of glucose per day.
-A pathological increased glucose content in the urine occurs when the glucose threshold (about 160–180 mg/dl) is exceeded.
-This might happen due to a diabetes mellitus disease.
-Glucosuria with normal blood glucose can occur during a pregnancy or in case of a tubular kidney disease.
+Pathologically increased glucose content in the urine occurs when the glucose threshold (about 160–180 mg/dL) is exceeded.
+This might occur due to diabetes mellitus.
+Glucosuria with normal blood glucose can occur during pregnancy or in tubular kidney disease.

 Casts: Casts are cylindrical structures that are formed in the tubules and thus point to their renal origin.
-The most common hyaline casts can be seen in healthy individuals as well as in individuals with a glomerular disease, which makes them a rather unspecific indicator.
-The presence of red blood cell casts is strongly indicative of a glomerulonephritis; white blood cell casts are indicative of (chronic) pyelonephritis.
+Hyaline casts are the most common type of casts and can be seen in healthy individuals as well as in individuals with glomerular disease.
+This makes them a rather nonspecific indicator.
+The presence of RBC casts is strongly indicative of glomerulonephritis.
+WBC casts are indicative of (chronic) pyelonephritis.

-Immunology: Testing for various antibodies is helpful for the etiological classification of, e.g., a glomerulonephritis.
+Immunology: Testing for various antibodies is helpful for the etiological classification of glomerulonephritis.
 The specific antibodies will be mentioned below for each type of glomerulonephritis.
-For the sake of economic practice, not all of the antibodies should be determined right away when a glomerulonephritis is suspected.
+For economic reasons, not all of the antibodies should be determined right away when glomerulonephritis is suspected.

 Imaging: Color duplex sonography is a non-invasive technique and provides many insights for renal assessment.
 Further structural information can be gathered from CT scans and MRIs.
 Often, these procedures are combined with angiographic methods.

-Histology: The definitive confirmation of diagnosis for typing of the glomerulonephritis can only be achieved with a kidney biopsy!
-Especially when there is the need for immediately finding the correct treatment approach due to a rapid and dramatic progression of the disease, a kidney biopsy will often be a life-saving method.
+Histology: The definitive typing of glomerulonephritis can only be achieved with a kidney biopsy, especially when immediate findings are needed to administer correct treatment due to the rapid progression of the disease.
+Here, a kidney biopsy will often be a life-saving method.

 Types of Glomerulonephritis

 IgA nephropathy is the most common primary glomerulonephritis worldwide.
-Its etiology is usually idiopathic; but, it is also associated with other diseases such as celiac disease, Crohn’s disease, Henoch-Schönlein purpura, rheumatoid arthritis, systemic lupus erythematodes, or IgA gammopathies.
-IgA nephropathy can also be preceded by an non-specific infection.
+Its etiology is usually idiopathic, but it is also associated with diseases such as celiac disease, Crohn disease, Henoch-Schönlein purpura, rheumatoid arthritis, systemic lupus erythematosus, or IgA gammopathies.
+IgA nephropathy can also be preceded by a non-specific infection.

-Diagnosis is done with kidney biopsy to identify IgA complexes.
+Diagnosis is made with a kidney biopsy to identify IgA complexes.

-- Proteinuria < 1g/d and normal creatinine: No treatment necessary.
+- Proteinuria < 1 g/day and normal creatinine: no treatment necessary.
 Possible hypertension should be treated with ACE inhibitors.

-- Proteinuria > 1g/d: Here, treatment with ACE inhibitors is imperative.
+- Proteinuria > 1 g/day: here, treatment with ACE inhibitors is imperative.

-- Proteinuria > 1g/d and increasing renal insufficiency: Stopping the immunological processes is attempted by administering glucocorticoids or possibly azathioprine/cyclophosphamide in order to prevent irreversible damages.
+- Proteinuria > 1 g/day and increasing renal insufficiency: stopping the immunological processes are attempted by administering glucocorticoids or possibly azathioprine/cyclophosphamide in order to prevent irreversible damages.

-There are various glomerulonephritis conditions with familial predisposition that are notable for microhematuria.
-With ongoing persistence, proteinuria develops and eventually an increasing renal insufficiency.
+There are various glomerulonephritic conditions with a familial predisposition, which are notable for microhematuria.
+With ongoing persistence, proteinuria develops and eventually presents with increasing renal insufficiency.